mmahoney09110/PersonaDesktop/README.md

 ## Why This Project?

-Windows Assistant **daily utility** with **custom personality**.
+Persona Desktop combines **daily utility** with **custom personality**.
 It’s a smart desktop companion that reflects your style: helpful, sarcastic, robotic, or friendly.
-I want to add flair to the classic assitant and bring something special to your PC helper.
+I want to add flair to the classic assitant and bring something special to a PC helper.
 For me its also a portfolio builder that showcases my skills in:
 - Desktop UI/UX
 - OS-level command handling
 - AI integration